Islam introduced women’s rights for the first time in the Arabian Peninsula:

 These Hadiths emphasize the immense respect, honor, and gratitude owed to women, suggesting that treating them with kindness and care is a path to spiritual reward and divine blessings.

 Today, critics of Islam and Muslims often highlight the oppression of Muslim women, often influenced by news reports from impoverished countries like Afghanistan under the Taliban regime.
-At the same time, in Muslim-majority countries, there is a lack of understanding about the struggles women face in the West, such as how women are exploited and degraded in the adult film industry, sex trafficking, or the pressure women have to sell themselves on platforms like ‘OnlyFans’ just to make a living.
+At the same time, in Muslim-majority countries, there is a lack of understanding about the struggles women face in the West, such as how women are exploited and degraded in the adult film industry, sex trafficking, or the economic and social pressures that drive some to sell their image or body on platforms like OnlyFans in order to meet their basic needs.

 The majority’s views: